 Playing outdoors is a great way for your child to exercise and stay physically active.
-Be it running, lifting things, throwing a ball or simply jumping around.
+Be it running, lifting things, throwing a ball, or simply jumping around.
 By staying active outdoors, your child will be less likely to be overweight during their childhood and well into their adulthood.

 Makes them happier

-It may be hard to believe but our children are not immune to the stress of the world.
+It may be hard to believe, but our children are not immune to the stress of the world.
 They can also be plagued by stress and feelings of anxiety.
 Thankfully, a little time outside can help to alleviate these negative emotions.

 Strengthens bones and the immune system

 Vitamin D is produced in the body after the skin is exposed to sunlight.
 When absorbed, the mineral helps the body to better absorb calcium, which is essential for healthy bone production.
-Additionally, a study published in the British Medical Journal, vitamin D also helps regulate and support the immune system.
+Additionally, in a study published in the British Medical Journal, vitamin D also helps regulate and support the immune system.

 Unfortunately, vitamin D deficiency is quite common as not enough people are getting the amount they need.

 Symptoms of the deficiency include sore bones and mood swings.
-Additionally, low levels of vitamin D can increase the risk of heart disease, diabetes and depression.
+Additionally, low levels of vitamin D can increase the risk of heart disease, diabetes, and depression.
 By allowing your children to play outside, you’ll ensure their levels of vitamin D remain adequate and that the strength of their bones and immune systems do not diminish.

 However, while sunlight is important, it’s important to ensure that your child does not get too much sun.
-Excess sun exposure can increase the risk of skin cancers thus do not forget to teach your little ones about effective sun protection.
+Excess sun exposure can increase the risk of skin cancer thus do not forget to teach your little ones about effective sun protection.